 Northumberland Record Office provided a lot of key resources, including our oldest item, Henry Atkinson's tunebook from 1694.

-The Sage Gateshead were a key partner and provided advice and guidance throughout the project via regular Steering Group meetings.
+The Glasshouse were a key partner and provided advice and guidance throughout the project via regular Steering Group meetings.

 South Shields Library provided items including a selection of rare Ned Corvan song sheets from the mid 19th century.